 Yes, knowledge of English is an intrinsic part of working as an air traffic controller.
 It is important that you fluently speak English and are also able to understand it well.
 During the selection procedure your knowledge of English will be tested.

-The selection process consists of six phases, namely FEAST 1, FEAST 2, a personality questionnaire, a competency-based interview including a test of spoken English, a group assessment and finally the medical examination.
+The selection process consists of five phases, namely FEAST 1, FEAST 2, a personality questionnaire, a competency-based interview including a test of spoken English, and finally the medical examination.
 FEAST (First European Air Traffic Controller Selection Test) assesses analytical and logically-ordered thinking skills.
 This testing method consists of two separate tests (FEAST 1 and FEAST 2) which are taken on a computer and are conducted entirely in English.
 Beyond refreshing your general knowledge of English, you cannot really prepare for these tests.
 If you pass both FEAST tests, you will be invited for the competency-based interview and you will also be tested on your spoken level of English.
 Please note that the competence-based interview must be conducted in one of the two national languages: Dutch or French.
-If the result of the competency-based interview and the test of your spoken level of English is positive, you will be invited to a group assessment.
-The final stage of the selection procedure is the medical examination.
+If the result of the competency-based interview and the test of your spoken level of English is positive, you will be invited for the final stage of the selection procedure: the medical examination.

 You are permitted to use the ‘proof of declaration of loss or destruction’ document for your identity card that you received from the Citizen Services Department or the police as a temporary replacement of your identity card.
 You must present a valid identity card by the start of your training at the latest.